 Unfortunately, no. The credit reporting agencies don’t pay attention to prepaid credit cards.
 It might seem as if using a prepaid credit card would be a way to demonstrate that you can handle money responsibly and, thus, help you repair bad credit.
 Since the card use has no connection to debt, however, it’s like paying for your purchases with cash.
 Credit agencies are only interested in your debts and obligations; they don’t care about what you do with your cash.

-If you are looking for credit cards that can help you boost your credit score, here are some of the best.
+If you are looking for credit cards that can help you boost your credit score:

 Yes.
 Prepaid credit cards can be surprisingly expensive.
 There is an initial setup fee, and another fee every time you load money onto the card.
 Other fees sometimes apply when you withdraw money from an ATM, and sometimes even when you check your balance.
 Most prepaid cards charge monthly fees whether you have used them that month or not.
 Since fees will automatically be subtracted from your balance, you might put the card in a drawer for a while and then discover that all the funds have been used up by monthly fees.